ogobrecht/plex/README.md

   p_app_build_status_run_only IN BOOLEAN  DEFAULT false, -- If true, the build status of the app will be overwritten to RUN_ONLY.
   -- Object related options:
-  p_include_object_ddl        IN BOOLEAN  DEFAULT false, -- If true, include DDL of current user/schema and all its objects. p_object_filter_regex       IN VARCHAR2 DEFAULT null,  -- Filter the schema objects with the given regular expression.
+  p_include_object_ddl        IN BOOLEAN  DEFAULT false, -- If true, include DDL of current user/schema and all its objects. p_object_name_like          IN VARCHAR2 DEFAULT null,  -- A comma separated list of like expressions to filter the objects - example: `EMP%,DEPT%` will be translated to: `where ... and (object_name like 'EMP%' or object_name like 'DEPT%')`. p_object_name_not_like      IN VARCHAR2 DEFAULT null,  -- A comma separated list of not like expressions to filter the objects - example: `EMP%,DEPT%` will be translated to: `where ... and (object_name not like 'EMP%' and object_name not like 'DEPT%')`.
   -- Data related options:
-  p_include_data              IN BOOLEAN  DEFAULT false, -- If true, include CSV data of each table. p_data_as_of_minutes_ago    IN NUMBER   DEFAULT 0,     -- Read consistent data with the resulting timestamp(SCN). p_data_max_rows             IN NUMBER   DEFAULT 1000,  -- Maximum number of rows per table. p_data_table_filter_regex   IN VARCHAR2 DEFAULT null,  -- Filter user_tables with the given regular expression.
+  p_include_data              IN BOOLEAN  DEFAULT false, -- If true, include CSV data of each table. p_data_as_of_minutes_ago    IN NUMBER   DEFAULT 0,     -- Read consistent data with the resulting timestamp(SCN). p_data_max_rows             IN NUMBER   DEFAULT 1000,  -- Maximum number of rows per table. p_data_table_name_like      IN VARCHAR2 DEFAULT null,  -- A comma separated list of like expressions to filter the tables - example: `EMP%,DEPT%` will be translated to: `where ... and (table_name like 'EMP%' or table_name like 'DEPT%')`. p_data_table_name_not_like  IN VARCHAR2 DEFAULT null,  -- A comma separated list of not like expressions to filter the tables - example: `EMP%,DEPT%` will be translated to: `where ... and (table_name not like 'EMP%' and table_name not like 'DEPT%')`.
   -- Miscellaneous options:
   p_include_templates         IN BOOLEAN  DEFAULT true,  -- If true, include templates for README.md, export and install scripts. p_include_runtime_log       IN BOOLEAN  DEFAULT true   -- If true, generate file plex_backapp_log.md with runtime statistics.